Download Our Spring in NC Digital Book! (FREE for Members)

 If you’re hungry (which you will be!)
 Bean Traders also has incredible baked goods made in-house using local ingredients from the South Durham Farmer’s Market.

-Bean Traders is both great for working at or meeting a friend.
-The space is very kid-friendly, with a giant chalkboard and toys in one space.
+Bean Traders is great for both working and meeting a friend.
+The space is very kid-friendly, with a giant chalkboard and toys in the same area.
 They also offer weekly storytime sessions.

 Cloche Coffee